What is Private Cloud | Corporate Cloud | Internal Cloud

-Service Management and automation are key factors in the cloud solutions.
-Every step, every action has to be consistent, retry-able, and documented to keep the consistent platform.
+Service Management and automation are key factors in cloud solutions.
+Every step, every action has to be consistent, retry-able, and documented to keep the compatible platform.

 All servers need to be precisely the same to get predictable results.
-Without a rock-solid Service Management solution, a cloud offering will end up nowhere.
+Without a rock-solid Service Management solution, a cloud offering will nowhere.

 The quality of the app makes or breaks the cloud solution.
 “It’s all about the App!”
-Applications need to be manageable from the cloud’s provider management portal, but metering needs to be possible as well as elasticity.
-When more resources are needed, the application needs to be scaled up as well.
+Applications need to be manageable from the cloud’s provider management portal, but metering needs to be possible and elastic.
+When more resources are required, the application needs to be scaled up.

 The company needs to be ready for cloud technology, as well.
 With cloud technology, your organization will be shifting its weight from simple techniques to more business-driven solutions.

 Think about maturity, cooperation between the current IT department and the business departments who need cloud technology or the culture in general in the company.

 If people are not willing to adopt cloud technology, technological solutions will fail.